prysmaticlabs/documentation/docs/prysm-usage/staying-up-to-date.md

 ## Recommended versions

-Regardless of your installation method, we always recommend you are running the latest version in our [releases page](https://github.com/prysmaticlabs/prysm/releases) on Github, specified in [semver](https://semver.org/) format such as <PrysmVersion/>.
+Regardless of your installation method, we always recommend you are running the latest version in our [releases page](https://github.com/prysmaticlabs/prysm/releases) on GitHub, specified in [semver](https://semver.org/) format such as <PrysmVersion/>.
 You can check your Prysm version by running your beacon node or validator with the `--version` flag.
 For example, if using `prysm.sh` to run the beacon node, you would run:

 ```
 ./prysm.sh beacon-chain --version